m1geo/octolux/README.md

 cd octolux
 ```

 Now install the gems.
 You may occasionally need to re-run this as I update the repository and bring in new dependencies or update existing ones.
-This will install gems to `./vendor/bundle`, and so should not need root.
+This will install gems to `./vendor/bundle`, and so should not need root:

 ```
-bundle install
+bundle update
 ```

 If you are running on a Raspberry Pi and want to use the GPIO support, you can install it with: (you only need to do this once, subsequent `bundle installs` will remember you want the pi package)

 ```
-bundle install --with pi
+bundle update --with pi
 ```

 Create a `config.ini` using the `doc/config.ini.example` as a template: